 This fee may be higher if your case is a complicated one or if you opt for a fat transfer rather than breast implants.
 The anesthetist’s fee may be included in the price your surgeon gives you for your procedure.
 You can find out more at your consultation.

-The facility fee covers all of the expenses of the procedure itself, including the equipment used and the running costs of the operating room.
+The facility fee covers all of the expenses of the procedure itself, including the equipment used and the running costs of the office-based surgical facility.
 As with surgeon and anesthetist fees, the facility fee you pay depends on how long your procedure takes.
 Ask your surgeon about their facility fee at your consultation.

 Miscellaneous Costs – Prescriptions and Garments